WW IQ Test FAQ

 In the case of the World Wide IQ Test, your test results may be compared to those of thousands of adults from around the world who already completed the test.
 As with most IQ tests, scores from the World Wide IQ test are standardized such that a score of 100 represents the average score for the population of adults worldwide who completed the test and approximately two-thirds of this entire population receive scores ranging from 85 to 115.

 The remaining third of the population have IQs that are well above or below the population average.
 The chart below shows IQ scores along with their corresponding percentile ranges in the population.

 |IQ Scale||Percentile Range|

 |70 – 84||2 – 32|

-A large number of research studies indicate an individual’s cognitive abilities are not fixed and change substantially throughout the life span.
+A large number of research studies indicate that an individual’s cognitive abilities are not fixed and change substantially throughout their life span.
 On the one hand, individuals constantly acquire new, progressively advanced forms of knowledge and intellectual skills throughout childhood and young adulthood.

 On the other hand, some mental abilities such as sensory information processing speed and short-term memory tend to decline throughout middle and older adulthood.
 Recent cognitive neuroscience studies have demonstrated that the adult brain is much more capable of recovering from injury and acquiring new knowledge and skills than previously believed, which suggest that training programs and interventions that are designed to improve particular cognitive skills may be beneficial.